 The grand facade is as impressive as its interior architecture.
 Its baroque arches, staircases, and hallways will definitely get you to say, “Wow!”

 The Baroque structure was built in the 18th century during colonial times in Mexico.
 This has been the seat of the country’s parliament for many years in the 19th century.

 Miguel Hidalgo ended slavery in this historical building by issuing a decree in 1810.

-One things that you must not miss here is the huge engrossing mural in the grand staircase.
+One thing that you must not miss here is the huge engrossing mural on the grand staircase.
 It is painted by a well-known artist, Jose Clemente Orozco.
-Look at it from walls to walls to the roof – and you’ll get a lesson on the country’s history.
+Look at it from wall to wall to the roof – and you’ll get a lesson on the country’s history.

 Find the Congress Chamber where you can find another painting of Orozco.
 The abolishment of slavery decree was signed here.
 In both of these murals, Mexico’s freedom fighter, Miguel Hidalgo, is at the center.

 There’s also a tiny museum inside this government palace.